 Medicaid will reimburse the entire cost of some DME for those who qualify, depending on the state in which your loved one resides.
 If they have Medicaid, they’ll need to be eligible for the Home and Community-Based Services (HCBS) waiver to qualify for DME coverage.
 Typically, Medicaid benefits are intended for skilled nursing home care, but the HCBS waiver extends these benefits to home health care.

-To qualify for the HCBS waiver, a doctor must document the need for home equipment for home equipment.
+To qualify for the HCBS waiver, a doctor must document the need for home equipment.
 Medicaid will not cover any DME until the beneficiary proves it is medically necessary for them.
 Once their physician confirms the equipment is medically necessary, your loved one can choose their DME from a list of Medicaid-approved suppliers.

 After your loved one finds a supplier, they need to send a prior authorization application to their state’s Medicaid office.
 This allows Medicaid to review the piece of equipment before the beneficiary places an order.
 When the Medicaid offices make their decision to approve or deny the application, they will inform the beneficiary and the supplier.
 Medicaid will offer an explanation if they deny an application, and the beneficiary will have a chance to repeal the decision for approval.
 If your loved one’s application is approved, the supplier is allowed to deliver the equipment.
 Their bill is then sent directly to Medicaid.